 On reviewing the current nutritional guidelines provided by...

-For many of us, as we transition through the first quarter of 2022, we feel that urge to make significant changes in our lives, but while it is easy to say, it is much more difficult to do and even harder to maintain.
+For many of us, as we transition through the first quarter of the new year, we feel that urge to make significant changes in our lives, but while it is easy to say, it is much more difficult to do and even harder to maintain.

 So where does one start when the urge to make change comes over us - it all comes down to strategy.
 At this stage people often question, are we just better off simply getting on with it rather than wasting time planning it all out?